ljeanner/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

-Re-test your Logic App, then go to CosmosDB, and locate the `processed` container.
+Re-test your Logic App by adding a new file, then go to CosmosDB, and locate the `processed` container.

 You should be able to see new entries with the test data which you have used with Logic Apps.